Uniform Quasi ML based inference for the panel AR(1) model: The panel AR(1) model

 Unsurprisingly, when $\rho =1$ and TSH$^{\ast }$ holds but TSH\ has not been imposed, the Expected Hessians of $N^{-1}l_{RE}(\theta )$ and $ N^{-1}l_{FE}(\theta )$ are singular as well.
 By extending the theory of RCBR to allow for i.h.d. data, K2013 has generalized the result of Ahn and Thomas (2023) as follows.

 Application of the asymptotic results of RCBR or their extension for i.h.d. data to the (Q)MLEs requires that one reparametrizes the RE and FE models described in section 2.1 so that three conditions, viz.
-(B1)-(B3), are satisfied.
-Conditions (B1)-(B3) are stated below, have been verified in K2013 and are similar to conditions given in RCBR.
-The reparametrizations are such that the scores at $\theta _{\ast }$ for all the new parameters but one are linearly independent, the QMLEs for these parameters converge at rate $O_{p}(N^{-1/2})$ and the score at $\theta _{\ast }$ for the remaining new parameter, which is $\rho $, is equal to zero w.p.1.
+(B1)-(B3), which are stated just above Theorem 1, are satisfied.
+They have been verified in K2013 and are similar to conditions given in RCBR.
+The reparametrizations are such that the scores at $\theta _{\ast }$ for all the new parameters but one are linearly independent, the QMLEs of these parameters converge at rate $ O_{p}(N^{-1/2})$ and the score at $\theta _{\ast }$ for the remaining new parameter, which is $\rho $, is equal to zero w.p.1.

 In the case of the RE(Q)MLE we need to use the following new parametrization (indicated by the subscript $n$): $\theta _{0,n}=(\rho _{n},\widetilde{ \sigma }_{v,n}^{2},\zeta _{n}^{\prime },\tilde{\pi}_{n})^{\prime }$ where $ \rho _{n}=\rho ,$ $\widetilde{\sigma }_{v,n}^{2}=\widetilde{\sigma } _{v}^{2}/\sigma _{2}^{2}-(1-\rho ),$ $\zeta _{n}=(\sigma _{2,n}^{2},\sigma _{3,n}^{2},...,\sigma _{T,n}^{2})^{\prime }$ with $\sigma _{t,n}^{2}=\sigma _{t}^{2}/\rho ,$ $t=2,...,T,$ so that $\zeta _{n}=\zeta /\rho $, and $\tilde{ \pi}_{n}=\tilde{\pi}-(1-\rho ).$ Under this reparametrization the regression equation becomes $y_{i}-y_{i,1}\iota =\rho _{n}(y_{i,-1}-y_{i,1}\iota )+ \tilde{\pi}_{n}y_{i,1}\iota +u_{i}.$ Noting that we can express the elements of $\theta $ as functions of the elements of $\theta _{n}=(r_{n},\widetilde{s }_{v,n}^{2},z_{n}^{\prime },\widetilde{p}_{n})^{\prime },$ viz. $\theta (\theta _{n})=(r_{n},r_{n}s_{2,n}^{2}(\widetilde{s} _{v,n}^{2}+(1-r_{n})),r_{n}z_{n}^{\prime },\widetilde{p}_{n}+(1-r_{n}))^{ \prime },$ the reparameterized log-likelihood function is given by $ l_{n,RE}(\theta _{n})=\sum_{i=1}^{N}l_{n,RE,i}(\theta _{n})$ where $ l_{n,RE,i}(\theta _{n})=l_{RE,i}(\theta (\theta _{n})).\,$To obtain results for the FE(Q)MLE one leaves out the last elements of $\theta _{0},$ $\theta , $ $\theta _{0,n}$ and $\theta _{n},$ i.e., the elements that correpond to $ \widetilde{\pi },$ $\widetilde{p},$ $\widetilde{\pi }_{n}$\ and $\widetilde{p }_{n}$, respectively.
 Hence it suffices to focus on the RE(Q)MLE.